bsundaramani/bikeshare_project/README.md

 - what function to get the most common out of value_counts
 - used groupby for the question to combine start and end station

+Many syntax for stats function, I got them from the lesson itself, like mode()[0]